 Type of rescue: Owner surrender

 Length of time with SAFE: 3 years, 3 months

 Renee and her five herdmates were surrendered to SAFE by their owner, who was no longer physically or financially able to properly care for them.
 The horses were in decent weight but had not had farrier or dental care in some time.
-The horses have all been trimmed by SAFE’s farrier Daphne Jones, and despite their badly overgrown hooves, we are confident that they will fully recover from their neglect.
-Renee is reportedly extremely well trained and very skilled both in the arena and on the trails.
-We have sent her to Joel Conner for a tune up and she has done very well!
+We were told that Renee was extremely well trained and very skilled both in the arena and on the trails.
+We sent her to Joel Conner for a tune up and she did very well!